learn-co-students/phrg-setting-up-a-new-site-pca-000/README.md

 git checkout main-pages
 ```

-The `git fetch main-pages` is necessary, as just cloning down a repository will
+The `git fetch --all` is necessary, as just cloning down a repository will
 only pull the `master` branch to your local computer.
 We use `fetch --all` to
 retrieve all remote branches, then `checkout` to switch over to one.